1231301695/TT4L_G6_Requirements_Project/SRS.md

 - User account management for students, lecturers and parents

-- System integration tools for syncing with CLiC, LMS and notification systems
+- System integration tools for syncing with CMS, LMS and notification systems

 - Workflow automation configuration for fee reminders, grade processing, etc.